 |If Winnie contributes…||Winnie’s employer can contribute…|

-Qualified employer contributions are exempt from federal, state, and payroll taxes, meaning matching and profit sharing are a great way to bonus your employees for their hard work while still helping your business save some money.
+Qualified employer contributions are exempt from federal, state, and payroll taxes, meaning matching and profit-sharing are a great way to give a bonus your employees for their hard work while still helping your business save some money.

 This all sounds great!
 Do I have to offer a 401(k)?